Superman: Aesthetic style

 In the earlier decades of Superman comics, artists were expected to conform to a certain "house style".
 Joe Shuster defined the aesthetic style of Superman in the 1940s.
 After Shuster left National, Wayne Boring succeeded him as the principal artist on Superman comic books.
 He redrew Superman taller and more detailed.
 Around 1955, Curt Swan in turn succeeded Boring.
 The 1980s saw a boom in the diversity of comic book art and now there is no single "house style" in Superman comics.

-In other media

-Radio

-The first adaptation of Superman beyond comic books was a radio show, The Adventures of Superman, which ran from 1940 to 1951 for 2,088 episodes, most of which were aimed at children.
-The episodes were initially 15 minutes long, but after 1949 they were lengthened to 30 minutes.
-Most episodes were done live.
-Bud Collyer was the voice actor for Superman in most episodes.
-The show was produced by Robert Maxwell and Allen Ducovny, who were employees of Superman, Inc. and Detective Comics, Inc. respectively.

-Stage

-In 1966 Superman had a Tony-nominated musical play produced on Broadway.
-It's a Bird...
-It's a Plane...
-It's Superman featured music by Charles Strouse, lyrics by Lee Adams and book by David Newman and Robert Benton.
-Actor Bob Holiday performed as Clark Kent/Superman and actress Patricia Marand performed as Lois Lane.